16 Dapple Grey Horse Facts With Beautiful Pictures | Breeds List | Resources

 Dapple greys are a beautiful color of horse.

-Instead we get to see the grey horse go through different seasons of color in their lives.
+With that said we get to see the grey horse go through different seasons of color in their lives and the length of time in each color season can all depend on the individual horse.

 I guess if you like change then the different shades a grey goes through wouldn’t bother you too much.